Parties, Participation and Public Opinion (3PO)

 Completed Cluster Projects

-- RAGE: Gabriella Lazaridis is researching hate speech and populist othering in Europe: Through the race, age, gender looking glass (RAGE).
-This is a €1,200,000 project funded by the EU’s DG Justice, ‘Fundamental Rights and Citizenship Programme’.
-Gabriella is the principal investigator and also leads the Leicester team.
+- RAGE: Gabriella Lazaridis researched hate speech and populist othering in Europe: Through the race, age, gender looking glass (RAGE).
+This was a €1,200,000 project funded by the EU’s DG Justice, ‘Fundamental Rights and Citizenship Programme’.
+Gabriella was the principal investigator and also led the Leicester team.
 The project examines 'populist' political discourse and its effect on those ‘othered’ by such discourse, particularly in the context of economic austerity and dwindling opportunities for young people.
-Eight teams covering nine EU member states (UK, France, Italy, Greece, Bulgaria, Denmark, Austria, Finland and Slovenia) will take a mixed-methods approach to the analysis of populist discourse and its effects.
+Eight teams covering nine EU member states (UK, France, Italy, Greece, Bulgaria, Denmark, Austria, Finland and Slovenia) took a mixed-methods approach to the analysis of populist discourse and its effects.

-e-EAV (E-engagement against violence): Gabriella Lazaridis is also involved in the e-EAV comparative project, funded by the EU’s Daphne initiative.
-Gabriella leads the British case, examining the remaking of traditional forms of discrimination through the new means of digital/social media.
-It aims to promote young people's awareness of the impact of discrimination, and empower them through civic engagement (and also e-engagement) and media/digital literacy.
+e-EAV (E-engagement against violence): Gabriella Lazaridis was also involved in the e-EAV comparative project, funded by the EU’s Daphne initiative.
+Gabriella led the British case, examining the remaking of traditional forms of discrimination through the new means of digital/social media.
+It aimed to promote young people's awareness of the impact of discrimination, and empower them through civic engagement (and also e-engagement) and media/digital literacy.

-Competing on the centre right: an examination of party strategy in Britain, has been conducted by Philip Lynch and Richard Whitaker and funded by the Leverhulme Trust.
+Competing on the centre right: an examination of party strategy in Britain was conducted by Philip Lynch and Richard Whitaker and funded by the Leverhulme Trust.
 This project analysed party competition on the centre-right in Britain with a specific focus on relations between the Conservatives and UK Independence Party.

 Public attitudes towards climate change and the environment in Britain: Ben Clements was principal investigator on this British Academy funded project which examined public concern and beliefs about climate change and the environment.
 It provided a detailed survey of attitudes towards green issues under the Conservative-Liberal Democrat coalition government, looking in particular at the effects of party support and ideological beliefs.